seyerjo/fa2trakt/README.md

 ## Future Enhancements 💡

-Planned improvements and feature roadmap:
+Here are some of the key improvements we're planning:

 **Short-term (v1.x):**

-- Enhanced error handling:
+- **Improved Error Handling:** Replace intrusive alerts with subtle UI notifications and make title extraction more robust.
+- **Broader FilmAffinity Support:** Add support for other languages on FilmAffinity, like English (`/en/`).
+- **Code Quality:** Integrate tools like ESLint to ensure code consistency and quality.

+**Medium & Long-term (v2.0 and beyond):**

-  - Add retry logic for failed Trakt searches
+- **Direct Trakt API Integration:**
-  - Implement fallback title extraction methods
-  - Detailed error reporting in console

-**Long-term:**

-- Trakt API integration:
+  - Authenticate with your Trakt account.
-  - Add to watchlist/collection directly from FilmAffinity
+  - Add movies/shows to your watchlist or collection directly from FilmAffinity.
-  - Fetch and display Trakt ratings alongside FilmAffinity's
-  - Synchronize watched status between platforms
+  - See the watched status of an item without leaving the page.

-**Localization:**

-- Support for additional FilmAffinity languages:
-  - Catalan (ca)
-  - English (en)
-  - French (fr)
-- Automatic language detection based on FilmAffinity URL

-**UI/UX Improvements:**
+- **UI/UX Improvements:**

-- Chrome context menu integration
-- Keyboard shortcut support
-- Customizable button position/style via options page
+  - A dedicated options page to configure the extension.
+  - Keyboard shortcuts for quick searching.
+  - Integration with Chrome's right-click context menu.

+- **Performance & Security:** Continuously optimize performance and strengthen the extension's security policies.

 ## Changelog 📜